 I am so relieved!

-He’s earned £26.21 profit (before eBay fees) in his first two weeks, and now that he knows the ropes, his eBay empire might just be a recurring feature here…
+He’s earned £21.93 profit in his first two weeks, and now that he knows the ropes, his eBay empire might just be a recurring feature here…

 There’s been a slump in interest payments, but that would be because we gave the bank a huge chunk of our money!
 Well, it had to be done.
 The emergency fund is still there and the rest will have to be built up again.